Nature at the Confluence

-Nature at The Confluence (NATC), will be a destination, nature-based, public open space dedicated to making City Center’s historic confluence of the Rock River and Turtle Creek a place of gathering, exploration, recreation, learning, and inspiration for people for all ages and abilities.
+Nature at The Confluence (NATC), is a destination, nature-based, public open space dedicated to making City Center’s historic confluence of the Rock River and Turtle Creek a place of gathering, exploration, recreation, learning, and inspiration for people for all ages and abilities.

 This project will be completed in phases and ultimately will be one of the largest urban ecology centers in the Midwest.
 The new Learning Center will be open June 17, 2017 and events will be held for the whole family from 9 am-3 pm!